Alaskan Contributor (Anchorage Bureau Chief)

 Gavin will ski on literally anything, and is locally renowned in Anchorage for posting trail reports following unlikely skis in godawful conditions.
 He has won three ski races in his life, including the prestigious Race to the Outhouse #2.
 Upon meeting Gavin for the first time, Ben Husaby exclaimed, “You can write more words about cross-country skiing than anyone I’ve ever met.”

 Gavin enjoys the company of two amazing daughters, Bridget and Audrey, and one exceptionally patient wife, Julie.
-In his day job, he is an attorney in solo practice, with a focus on indigent criminal defense.
+He previously worked as an attorney in solo practice, with a focus on indigent criminal defense, before leaving the field of law to be a full-time stay-at-home dad.